willmasse/tao_autosave_plugin/README.md

 # tao_autosave_plugin

+## Description
 A set of plugins for saving Extended Text Responses in the TAO Testing Platform

 autosave.js is a plugin designed to 'force' a save every 5 minutes save_button.js creates a save button allowing the user to 'force' a save on demand